 - Honors Community Service Learning Project (PDF 21.7KB): The student must participate in a community service learning activity.
 There are several opportunities available on campus: events sponsored by the Honors Experience program, meaningful service learning activities completed in classes, or this requirement may be completed through volunteer/service work you do off campus (with permission of the Honors Coordinator).
 A written reflection of the activity must be submitted to the Honors Coordinator.

-- Honors Colloquium: The student must enroll in the Honors Colloquium course and earn at least a “B”.
-The Honors Colloquium is an interdisciplinary course in which the topic changes each year.
+- Honors Colloquium OR Honors Humanities.
+The student must enroll in the Honors Colloquium course OR Honors Humanities and earn at least a “B”.
+These are interdisciplinary courses for which the topic changes each year.

 - The student must maintain a GPA of 3.3 or above, and must earn at least a “B” in designated Honors Courses.

 - Students are encouraged to participate in on-campus activities and cultural events sponsored by the Honors Experience.